 Photo: Adam Alexander Photography

-TripAdvisor users rank the Chicago Architecture Foundation's (CAF) First Lady Cruises as Chicago's #1 tour.
+TripAdvisor users rank the Chicago Architecture Foundation Center River Cruise Aboard Chicago’s First Lady as Chicago's #1 tour.
 So whether you live in Chicago or you're just visiting, it’s definitely a hot ticket.

 Chicago's First Lady is docked on the Chicago River just east of the Michigan Avenue bridge (112 E. Wacker).
 Tickets can be purchased at the dock (if available) or reserved ahead of time online.